zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 The properties on the `ViewModel` that creates this blade are in the following example.

-  gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/ViewModels/ViewModelInitExample.ts", "section": "bladeViewModel#properties"}
+ {"gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/ViewModels/ViewModelInitExample.ts", "section": "bladeViewModel#properties"}

 Private members of the blade `ViewModel` are properties whose name starts with an underscore.
 The proxied observable layer does not transfer private members to the shell iframe.
 For example, the `EntityView` object named `_view` is not directly used in the rendering of the blade, therefore it does not appear in the blade template, nor is it proxied to the shell iframe.